Lightning-AI/litgpt/tutorials/inference.md

 fine-tuned for chatting such as `stabilityai/stablelm-tuned-alpha-3b` or `togethercomputer/RedPajama-INCITE-Chat-3B-v1`.

 > [!TIP]
-> Use `--multiline_prompts` to work with inputs that span multiple lines.
+> Use `--multiline true` to work with inputs that span multiple lines.

 ## Run a large model on one smaller device